Neobyzantine Octoechos: Debates about the sticheraric melos

 Concerning the sticheraric melos as the realisation of the repertory of the old book sticherarion, the strict rhythmic form of the melos, as it had been created by Petros Peloponnesios, had been criticised and refused by Iakovos the Protopsaltes, a teacher of the following generation.
-It seems that his opinion had a great influence on the fourth generation of teachers, who were responsible for the reform notation and the preparation of the printed edition—especially, because Iakovos' Doxastarion argon was called by Chrysanthos the "old sticheraric method."
-Nevertheless, the first printed "Doxastarion syntomon" by Petros Peloponnesios and his composition of the Kekragaria, as they had been published in the "Anastasimatarion neon" by Petros Ephesios, suggested the style which became soon the widely accepted example of the "sticheraric melos".
-Iakovos' Doxastarion argon had rather been transcribed according to the "papadic" Octoechos.
-For two reasons.
+It seems that his opinion had a great influence on the fourth generation of teachers, who were responsible for the reform notation and the preparation of the printed edition: especially because Iakovos' Doxastarion argon was called by Chrysanthos the "old sticheraric method."
+Nevertheless, the first printed "Doxastarion syntomon" by Petros Peloponnesios and his composition of the Kekragaria, as they had been published in the "Anastasimatarion neon" by Petros Ephesios, suggested the style that soon became the widely accepted example of the "sticheraric melos."

+Iakovos' Doxastarion argon had rather been transcribed according to the "papadic" Octoechos, for two reasons.
 First, it was indeed the closest realisation with respect to the models given by the revised 14th-century sticheraria.
-Second, the different chant genres had not been so strictly separated in those sticheraria, due to the synthesis of all great signs in the Papadike, but also due to a synthesis of the phonic neumes which used the same combinations for the cadences as they were used in the contemporary manuscripts of the heirmologion.

-Iakovos like many other Protopsaltes of the Patriarchate left the work of the notator to his students, usually the second Domestikos who had to write down his contributions to the psaltic art into notation.
-Thus, his performances of the doxastika had been first written down into Late Byzantine neumes by Georgios of Crete.
+Second, the different chant genres had not been so strictly separated in those sticheraria, due to the synthesis of all great signs in the Papadike, but also due to a synthesis of the phonic neumes which used the same combinations for the cadences as those used in the contemporary manuscripts of the heirmologion.
+Iakovos, like many other Protopsaltes of the Patriarchate, left the work of the notator to his students: usually the second Domestikos who had to write his contributions to the psaltic art into notation.
+Thus, his performances of the doxastika had first been written into Late Byzantine neumes by Georgios of Crete.

 Iakovos criticised the rhythmic style of the Sticherarion, published as "Doxastarion syntomon" by Petros Peloponnesios in order to re-establish a simple sticheraric melos.
 Comparative studies found only a few similarities between the models of the 14th-century sticheraria and Petros' realisations.
-Iakovos' own realisations had been transcribed and published by Chourmouzios the Archivist, on the base of the scripts left by Iakovos' student and Chourmouzios' teacher Georgios of Crete.
-On the other hand, Iakovos' alternative concept of a "slow sticheraric melos" (μέλος στιχηραρικὸν ἀργὸν) did often not strictly follow the old models, it was rather adapted to the contemporary formulas of the melos—in a style which had been often prolonged the conventional method by the "kalophonic method".
+Iakovos' own realisations had been transcribed and published by Chourmouzios the Archivist, on the basis of the scripts left by Iakovos' student and Chourmouzios' teacher, Georgios of Crete.
+On the other hand, Iakovos' alternative concept of a "slow sticheraric melos" (μέλος στιχηραρικὸν ἀργὸν) often did not strictly follow the old models; it was rather adapted to the contemporary formulas of the melos, in a style which had often prolonged the conventional method by the "kalophonic method.."
 Nevertheless, it was meant as an abridgement of what has been taught as the "old sticherarion" since the 17th century.